Skip to Content

 • In separate bowl, combine the chopped apples and lemon juice.
 Add this to the dry batter and stir well.

 • When the fritters turn brown, use a large slotted spoon to carefully flip.
-Brown on the other side.
+Brown on the other side which is usually another 2-3 minutes.
+But be sure to watch carefully as yours may need less time.

 • Use a slotted spoon to remove apple fritters and place on paper towels.
 Allow them to drain and slightly cool while you make the glaze.